roxannatracey/ISTA421/Notes/ProgrammingNotes.md

 - != MEANS IT IS NOT EQUAL
 - what is cart? action method
 - btn btn sm btn - danger = is from the bootstrap
 - @model Order // this tells us were using an instance of our order class

+keyword new instantiates a new object